venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/Instructions/Labs/LAB_11-Implement_Monitoring.md

     | Resource group | the name of a new resource group **<6+2>-az104-11-rg1** |
     | Log Analytics Workspace Name | **<6+2>-law** |
     | Region | **East US** |

-    >**Note**: Make sure that you specify the same region into which you deployed virtual machines in the previous task.

     >**Note**: Wait for the deployment to complete.
 The deployment should take about 1 minute.